How to Remove Beer Bottle Labels: Powerful Techniques

 Using Hot Water

 Using hot water is one of the methods most homebrewers use to remove labels from the bottles.
-The method only requires some water and a source of heat, which is readily available.
+The method only requires some water and a source of heat.

 1. Fill a sink or container with hot tap water.